Ajeripotula1/News-Briefing-Agent/README.md

 This repo contains the **resulting code** that was generated based on that setup.

-The full configuration details and prompt engineering process are explained in the blog.t.
+The full configuration details and prompt engineering process are explained in the blog.

 The purpose is to demonstrate how **AI-powered development workflows** can generate useful, working software through tool configuration and prompt design.